 Wash the chicken with hot water and pat it dry with paper towels.
 Season with salt and pepper.
 Heat the olive oil in a large pot over medium heat.
 Add the chicken, skin down, and cook until golden brown, about 5 minutes on each side, and the internal temperature reaches about 150 degrees F. Remove the chicken from the pot and place aside.

 Add shallot to the drippings and cook for 5 minutes, stirring frequently.
 Add the garlic and cook for 1-2 more minutes.

 Add the water, bone broth, and bouillon cube and stir to loosen the browned bits in the pot.
 Season with salt and pepper.
 Bring to a boil.

-Return the chicken to the pot along with the carrots, celery, scallions, bay leaf, thyme, and rind.
+Return the chicken to the pot along with the potato, carrots, celery, scallions, bay leaf, thyme, and rind.
 Reduce to a simmer, cover, and cook for 25 minutes.

 Remove the chicken from the pot and place aside to cool.
 Remove the pot from heat and add the egg noodles and grated cheese.
 Cover and let the pot sit for 20 minutes.

 In the meantime, once the chicken has cooled, shred it into bite size pieces (be careful not to include any bone).
 Return the chicken to the pot.
 Add the parsley and season again to taste with salt and pepper.

 Remove the bay leaf and cheese rind.
 Make chicken stock using the chicken bones, leftover bay leaf and rind, the scraps and peels from your vegetables, plus more herbs, a bit of salt and pepper, peppercorns, and a few garlic cloves.
 Cover everything with water by two inches and simmer for 4-5 hours.